Parameterized DAWGs: efficient constructions and bidirectional pattern searches: Introduction

 \item[(3)] The \emph{Weiner-link graph}, which is the DAG consisting of the nodes of the suffix tree of the reversal $\rev{T}$ of $T$ and the reversed suffix links (a.k.a. soft and hard Weiner links). \end{enumerate} The equality of (2) and (3) in turn implies symmetry of suffix trees and DAWGs, namely: \begin{enumerate} \item[(a)] The suffix links of the DAWG for $T$ form the suffix tree for $\rev{T}$.

 \item[(b)] Left-to-right online construction of the DAWG for $T$ is equivalent to right-to-left online construction of the suffix tree for $\rev{T}$. \end{enumerate}

 Firstly, we present (somewhat surprising) combinatorial results on the p-matching versions of data structures (1) and (2).
 We show that the \emph{parameterized suffix automaton} (\emph{p-suffix automaton}), which is obtained by merging isomorphic subtrees of the \emph{parameterized suffix trie} of a p-string $T$ of length $n$, can have $\Theta(n^2)$ nodes and edges in the worst case, while the PDAWG for any p-string has $O(n)$ nodes and edges.
-On the other hand, the p-matching versions of data structures (2) and (3) are equivalent: The \emph{parameterized Weiner-link graph} of the p-suffix tree for $\rev{T}$ is equivalent to the PDAWG for $T$.
+On the other hand, the p-matching versions of data structures (2) and (3) are equivalent: After introducing the \emph{parameterized Weiner links} on p-suffix trees, we show that the parameterized Weiner-link graph of the p-suffix tree for $\rev{T}$ is equivalent to the PDAWG for $T$.
 As a corollary to this, symmetry (a) also holds: The suffix links of the PDAWG for $T$ form the p-suffix tree for $\rev{T}$.

 Secondly, we present algorithmic results on PDAWG construction.
-We first propose left-to-right online construction of PDAWGs that works in $O(n |\Pi| \log (|\Pi| + |\Sigma|))$ time with $O(n)$ space.
+We propose left-to-right \emph{online} construction of PDAWGs that works in $O(n |\Pi| \log (|\Pi| + |\Sigma|))$ time with $O(n)$ working space.
 In addition, as a byproduct of this algorithm, we obtain a right-to-left online construction of the p-suffix tree in $O(n |\Pi| \log (|\Pi| + |\Sigma|))$ time with $O(n)$ space.
 This can be seen as the p-matching version of symmetry (b).
-We suspect that it is difficult to shave the $n |\Pi|$ term in the left-to-right online construction of PDAWGs, as well as in the right-to-left construction of p-suffix trees.
+The complexities for our online algorithms are valid in the pointer machine, which is strictly weaker than the word RAM.

+Thirdly, we propose an alternative \emph{offline} algorithm which builds the PDAWG in $O(n)$ time with $O(n)$ working space, provided that the p-suffix tree of the reversal of the input string is given.
+While the proposed offline algorithm itself works in the pointer machine, there are two different complexities for p-suffix tree construction in the pointer machine and in the word RAM: The p-suffix tree can be built offline, in $O(n \log (|\Pi|+|\Sigma|))$ time and $O(n)$ space in the pointer machine~\cite{PMA} and $O(n|\Pi|)$ time and $O(n)$ space in the word RAM with word size $\Omega(\log n)$~\cite{FujisatoSA2019}.
+Putting these together, we obtain $O(n \min\{\log(|\Pi|+|\Sigma|), |\Pi|\})$-time $O(n)$-space offline construction of the PDAWG in the word RAM.

+We also show that, using the PDAWG for a text string $T$ and the p-suffix tree for its reversal $\rev{T}$, one can perform \emph{bidirectional} p-matching, i.e., the pattern may grow in both forward and backward directions, in $O(m \log (|\Pi|+|\Sigma|) + \occ)$ time with $O(n)$ space, where $m$ denotes the pattern length and $\occ$ is the number of pattern occurrences in the text $T$.
+To our knowledge, this is the first index that allows bidirectional p-matching within linear space.